Manticore Search is a multi-storage database specifically designed for search, with robust full-text search capabilities.

 There are few things you need to understand about Manticore Search that can help you follow the best practices of using it.

-- Real-time index allows adding, updating and deleting documents with immediate availability of the changes.
+- Real-time table allows adding, updating and deleting documents with immediate availability of the changes.

-- Plain index is a mostly immutable data structure and a basic element used by real-time indexes.
-Plain index stores a set of documents, their common dictionary and indexation settings.
-One real-time index can consist of multiple plain indexes (chunks), but besides that Manticore provides direct access to building plain indexes using tool indexer.
-It makes sense when your data is mostly immutable, therefore you don't need a real-time index for that.
+- Plain table is a mostly immutable data structure and a basic element used by real-time tables.
+Plain table stores a set of documents, their common dictionary and indexation settings.
+One real-time table can consist of multiple plain tables (chunks), but besides that Manticore provides direct access to building plain tables using tool indexer.
+It makes sense when your data is mostly immutable, therefore you don't need a real-time table for that.

 Manticore Search works in two modes: